 - Carolina acting as The Comically Serious throughout the whole thing.

 - "Cinco de Macho" sees Sarge trying to goad Carolina into hitting him.
 She eventually gets so pissed off, she leaves the scene... only to come back in a Warthog and run him over.

-- It's later revealed that Simmons was hired by a greeting card company to promote the new holidays so that they could sell more merchandise:
+- It's shortly revealed that Simmons was hired by a greeting card company to promote the new holidays so that they could sell more merchandise:

 Sarge: Unless you hate your family.Carolina: Well, yes.
 In that case you stay far away.Carolina: No, right.
 Screw that guy.
 He was the wooooorst!